winigo3/ftc_app/README.md

 # FTC App

-> Bacon's fork of the ftc app.
+> Bacon's 2018-19 fork of the ftc app.
+This contains release information since 2015, so it is not all relevant.

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.